Charlotte Catherine de La Trémoille: Biography

 Having been wounded in battle at Coutras in September 1587, Charlotte Catherine's husband was recuperating at Saint-Jean-d'Angély when he died suddenly on 3 March 1588.
 An autopsy indicated he might have been poisoned and, being about three months pregnant at the time (some said, by her page, Prémilhac de Belcastel) Charlotte Catherine was deemed to have a potential motive and was arrested for murder, as was a Condé household servant by the name of Brillant who was put to death after being tortured.
 She gave birth in a tower of the castle at Saint-Jean-d'Angély to a son, Henri de Bourbon.
 Tried and condemned to death, she appealed her judgment to the Parlement de Paris but remained imprisoned under close surveillance.

 In 1592 the still childless and Protestant King Henry IV chose to recognise her son as his legitimate, heir presumptive and, as the child's godfather, arranged that he be christened with Huguenot rites but then promptly conducted to Saint-Germain-en-Laye Abbey to be raised as a Catholic, despite the House of Condé's Calvinism.
 Young Henri remained heir presumptive after the king's conversion to Catholicism in 1593 and until the birth of his son, the future Louis XIII, in 1601.

 After six years imprisonment Charlotte Catherine was released and, in August 1595, vindicated by the Parlement.
 In 1596 she abjured Calvinism, once again becoming a Catholic, and was allowed to take up residence in Paris.
 There her son, the Prince de Condé, held for the remainder of his life the position of premier prince du sang, a rank henceforth retained by the Condés until claimed by the House of Bourbon-Orléans in the 18th century.

+While allowed at court the dowager princess was never very popular and there was still suspicion around her having murdered her husband and being an adulteress despite her acquittal of the charges.
+She also quarreled with the king's mistress Catherine Henriette de Balzac d'Entragues.